Leading Disruption in Today’s Markets

 THE NOTION OF CULTURE

 Large companies, because of their structure, somehow end up thinking that they need even more structure.
-They add more overheads and more organisational structures on top of what they have.
+They add more overheads and more organizational structures on top of what they have.
 With these additional structures and overheads, employees can’t afford to fail because that would mean that they would lose their jobs.
 So again, it’s very natural for people to stick to the status quo and make money to keep their shareholders and investors happy.

 This culture of avoiding failure and sticking to the status quo opposes the skills that are needed to be innovative such as nimbleness, agility, being open to experimentation and an openness to failure.
-As a result, the natural culture of large organisations tends to work against their ability to innovate and cause disruptions.
+As a result, the natural culture of large organizations tends to work against their ability to innovate and cause disruptions.

 At the very top of the model is the change in the market.
 For example, when AI comes along, or there’s a shift in consumption patterns from buying cars to buying mobility, these changes in the market naturally trickle down and changes a company’s business model.
 The change in business model changes the operational model.
 So for instance, a company could go from making cars to running a server hall and building mobile phone apps.